Is this a school for all students?

 This sounds amazing!
 I’d like to enrol my child.

-Expressions of interest are currently being taken with no charge to be placed on the list.
-If you are interested in staying in touch with the school and finding out more information, please fill out the enquiry form in the contact section of this website with your name, your child’s name and proposed year of entry (eg Year 7 in 2022).
-We will be hosting information nights each term in 2020.
+If you would like to stay in touch with the school and find out more information, please fill out the enquiry form in the contact section of this website with your name, your child’s name and proposed year of entry (e.g. Year 7 in 2022).
+We are hosting information sessions at multiple locations during 2021.
+Current dates include: